 The AQI, is a system of colors and numbers used to communicate the air quality in a region.
 The AQI color scheme starts with green for healthy air through maroon for the unhealthiest level.
 Likewise, AQI numbers go from healthiest (0-50) to unhealthiest (300+)

 Think of the AQI as a yardstick that runs from 0 to 500.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.
 For example, an AQI value of 50 represents good air quality with little or no potential to affect public health, while an AQI value over 300 represents air quality so hazardous that everyone may experience serious effects.

 An AQI value of 100 generally corresponds to the national air quality standard for the pollutant, which is the level EPA has set to protect public health.
 AQI values at or below 100 are generally thought of as satisfactory.
 When AQI values are above 100, air quality is considered to be unhealthy—at first for certain sensitive groups of people, then for everyone as AQI values increase.

 The Oklahoma DEQ monitors, tracks and reports a daily AQI value for each of the 6 pollutants.
 Tulsa’s current and past daily AQI values can be viewed here

 What are typical AQI values?

 In the Tulsa area, daily AQI values are almost always below 100.
-The only exception is generally just a few times a year, during summer ozone season.
+The exception is generally just a few times a year, during summer ozone season.
 Larger cities typically have more air pollution than smaller cities, so their AQI values may exceed 100 more often.
 AQI values higher than 200 are very infrequent in the U.S. and typically only during events such as forest fires.
 You can compare the air quality of U.S. cities and find out about quality trends in your area by visiting “AirCompare”.